 * As an Amazon affiliate, this site earns from qualifying purchases.

-Mass Readings for 5th Sunday in Lent Year A
+Mass Readings for the 5th Sunday of Lent Year A

-See resources, homilies, and more for the 5th Sunday in Lent Year A readings here.
+See resources, homilies, and more for the 5th Sunday of Lent Year A readings here.

 • First ReadingEzekiel 37:12-14: The prophet Ezekiel is given a vision of a valley filled with dry bones, which represent the people of Israel who are dead in their exile.
 The Lord promises to put his spirit within them and restore them to life, bringing them back to their own land.